Integrated Gradient Correlation: a Dataset-wise Attribution Method: Dataset-wise attribution methods

-From the above development, supporting attribution method $g_{i,j}$ must satisfy \textit{completeness} and \textit{implementation invariance} axioms, described in Subsection.\ref{sec:axioms}.
-As a result, we have the choice between path methods like Baseline Shapley \citep{LundbergUnifiedApproachInterpreting2017,DhamdhereShapleyTaylorInteraction2020,SundararajanmanyShapleyvalues2020} and Integrated Gradients \citep{SundararajanAxiomaticAttributionDeep2017}.
-Each technique provides different attributions since they take different paths from baselines to inputs.
-However, our empirical results with BS do not show significant differences from IG (see Appendix.\ref{sec:mnist_bsc}).
-Then, because of BS expensive computational cost, we recommend the use of IG in the general case.
-Consequently, we call our dataset-wise attribution method: Integrated Gradient Correlation (IGC).
+Each \textit{path method} provides different attributions since they take different paths from the baseline to the input.
+However, empirical results with two popular \textit{path methods} (BS and IG) showed that BS does not produce significant differences from IG (see Appendix.\ref{sec:benchmark_supp}).
+Because of BS higher computational cost, we recommend IG in the general case.
+This is also the reason we coined our \textit{dataset-wise attribution method}: Integrated Gradient Correlation (IGC).